 Consequently, this paper contributes to both fields by bridging them with a clear map of the body of knowledge at the intersection of conflict in family firms.
 The analysis covers 106 articles, retrieved trough Web of Science Core Collection, and identifies that studies aggregate into three clusters.
 The first cluster, organisational conflicts, pertains to papers that directly consider organisational conflicts arising in family firms.
 Generational involvement and identity clashes among family members are considered a main antecedent of such conflicts.
-The second cluster, firm growth and conflict, aggregates studies that investigate growth dynamics of family firms, such as innovation and entrepreneurial orientation and, through this, which is the role of organisational conflicts.
-The third cluster, family control, performance, and conflicts, contains studies that mostly investigate the financial performances of family firms.
-Central in this cluster is the role of family control and how this both in terms of ownership and management presence can impact performance.
+The second cluster, firm growth and conflict, aggregates studies that investigate growth dynamics of family firms, such as innovation and entrepreneurial orientation (EO) and, through this, which is the role of organisational conflicts.
+The third cluster, family control, performance and conflicts, contains studies that mostly investigate the financial performances of family firms.
+Central in this cluster is the role of family control and how this in terms of both ownership and management presence can impact performance.
 Conflicts are generally only implied in this cluster.

-The paper is organised as follows: the next section will present the issue of conflicts in family business; the following section will describe the methodological approach used in this research; the fourth section will outline the results from the bibliometric analysis and the main clusters existing in the literature; the fifth section will then present a discussion based on the systematic literature review of each cluster, along with a final summary.
+The paper is organised as follows: Section 2 will present the issue of conflicts in family business; Section 3 will describe the methodological approach used in this research; Section 4 will outline the results from the bibliometric analysis and the main clusters existing in the literature; Section 5 will then present a discussion based on the systematic literature review of each cluster, along with a final summary.
 Finally, conclusions are drawn and future research directions are identified.

-2 Conflict in Family Businesses
+2. Conflict in family businesses

-Family businesses, by definition, are a unique type of business in which two different social roles, the business entrepreneur and the family member, coexist with one another (Carr & Hmieleski, 2015) while non-family businesses are characterized by a more distinct compartmentalization of the roles of the business owner as a family member.
+Family businesses, by definition, are a unique type of business in which two different social roles, the business entrepreneur and the family member, coexist with one another (Carr and Hmieleski, 2015), whereas non-family businesses are characterised by a more distinct compartmentalisation of the roles of the business owner as a family member.
 The challenges and benefits of the interplay of the business role and the familiar role have influenced the development of a different approach to family business management compared to small business management (Kets de Vries, 1993).
 Indeed, the stream of research in family business has been growing considerably over recent decades (Benavides-Velasco et al., 2013).